soumendus/dm-bad-disk-emulation/README.md

 STEPS TO TEST THE ADDED FUNCTIONALITY
 -------------------------------------

-Create a say 128MB file for your storage
+**Create, lets say a 128MB file for your storage**

 dd if=/dev/zero of=/tmp/myfile bs=1M count=128 # 128MB file

-Attach the file with a block device. loop16 here, behaves as a block device.
+**Attach the file with a block device. loop16 here, behaves as a block device.**

 losetup /dev/loop16 /tmp/myfile

-Load the dm-dust.ko module
+**Load the dm-dust.ko module**

 insmod ~/dm-dust.ko

-Get the size of your block storage
+**Get the size of your block storage**

 blockdev --blksz /dev/loop16

-Create the device dust1: 512 here is the block size.
-You can check dust1 device created in /dev/mapper
+**Create the device dust1: 512 here is the block size.
+You can check dust1 device created in /dev/mapper**

 dmsetup create dust1 --table '0 2621440 dust /dev/loop16 0 512'

-Check the status of the device dust1 that you have created.
-Initially, defaults will be set.
+**Check the status of the device dust1 that you have created.
+Initially, defaults will be set.**

 dmsetup status dust1